 The Dean’s Honor Society offers academic seminars, cultural activities, and international trips with a full-time Gallatin faculty member throughout the school year.
-Gallatin juniors and seniors who have a GPA of at least 3.7 are invited to apply during the Spring semester.
+Gallatin sophomores, juniors, and seniors who have a GPA of at least 3.85 are invited to apply during the Spring semester.
 Selection is based on a student's academic record, his/her demonstrated interest in global matters, and their commitment to civic engagement.
 Each year, the program changes its geographic focus and examines a different theme, and students participate in an annual travel colloquium, held during January Term or Spring Break.
 Recent destinations have included Austria and Czech Republic, Cyprus, Portugal, New Zealand, Iceland, France, Ecuador's Galápagos Islands, and England.